pcjeffmac/pipelineWorkshop/README.md

 Make sure you have the AWS CLI installed on your workstation.
 See [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

-Run this command to configure the cli
+Run this command to configure the AWS CLI
 ```
 aws configure
 ```